leadcitycoding/python-for-web-dev/pages/internal/class-c1.md

 \> [Homepage](../../README.md)

-## Assignment
+## Assignment - Class 1

 Create a HTML page with the following information:

--   First Name, Last Name
+-   First Name, Last Name.
--   Fun fact about you
+-   Fun fact about you.

 > If you can, also create a python file that will display this information when called.